 Visa?
 No visa!

-An obvious benefit of travelling to Ukraine is that as a US or EU citizen you don’t need a visa in case you are planning to stay for less than 90 days within a 6 month period (180-days).
+An obvious benefit of traveling to Ukraine is that as a US or EU citizen you don’t need a visa in case you are planning to stay for less than 90 days within a 6 month period (180-days).
 Should you exceed this limitation you can get a work permit along with a temporary residence permit.

 Salary report source: Dou.ua

-Ukraine is a thriving offshore destination, which has an established IT infrastructure, a healthy growing and skilled talent pool; western mentality and business approach, allowing you to secure quality of product and staying in control while saving up to 60% of the costs compared to in-house software development in US or EU.
+Ukraine is a thriving offshore destination, which has an established IT infrastructure, a healthy growth, and skilled talent pool; western mentality and business approach, allowing you to secure the quality of product and staying in control while saving up to 60% of the costs compared to in-house software development in US or EU.